lovisarambjer/lovisarambjer.github.io/_pages/about.md

 **Welcome to my website!**

 I am a PhD Candidate in Economics at Uppsala Univeristy, studying the impact of AI and algorithmic decision making in the labor market.
-During the spring 2025 I visited Boston University.
+During the spring 2025 I am visiting Boston University and CREST Paris.

 I will be on the 2025/2026 job market.